tldr-pages/tldr/pages/linux/homectl.md

 `sudo homectl passwd {{username}}`

-- Run shell or a command with access to a specific home area:
+- Run shell or a command with access to a specific home directory:

 `sudo homectl with {{username}} -- {{command}} {{command_arguments}}`

-- Lock/unlock a user home area:
+- Lock/unlock a specific home directory:

 `sudo homectl {{lock|unlock}} {{username}}`

-- Resize a home area to 100 GiB:
+- Change the disk space assigned to a specific home directory to 100 GiB:

 `sudo homectl resize {{username}} {{100G}}`